LearnersGuild/partners/Guiding Principles/Engagement.md

 ### Run experiments, not debates

 Inquiry and proof are valuable, healthy, and actionable.
 Unfounded arguments protect our egos (temporarily), but are utterly useless and unhealthy for learning and growth.
 If you find yourself in a circular debate, get on the same side to figure out what experiment needs to be run to resolve the disagreement.
+Stay true to questions not answers.

 ### Save yourself, not the world